APNA’s workforce survey aims to equip nurses working in primary health care with information on the workforce conditions of their profession

 CPD is the means by which members of the profession maintain, improve and broaden their knowledge, expertise and competence, and develop the personal and professional qualities required throughout their professional lives.
 Nurses and midwives registered to practise in Australia are expected to undertake a minimum number of continuing professional development (CPD) hours directly relevant to your context of practice.

-Ongoing learning is now recognised as an essential component of Registration by the Nursing & Midwifery Board of Australia (NMBA).
+Ongoing learning is now recognised as an essential component of registration by the Nursing and Midwifery Board of Australia (the Board).
 NMBA states, “The type of learning activities selected can be broad and varied.
-Registrants are encouraged to consider the combined use of multimedia and multiple instruction techniques, e.g. face-to-face, simulation, interactive e-learning, self-directed learning.”
-The NMBA provides some examples of active continuing professional development that include:
+Registrants are encouraged to consider the combined use of multimedia and multiple instruction techniques, e.g. face-to-face, simulation, interactive elearning, self-directed learning.”
+The Board provides some examples of active continuing professional development that include:

 - postgraduate studies